 The Honorable Sethuraman "Panch" Panchanathan is an electrical and computer engineer and the 15th director of the U.S. National Science Foundation.
 Panchanathan was nominated to this position by President Donald Trump in 2019 and subsequently unanimously confirmed by the U.S. Senate on June 18, 2020.
 NSF is an $8.3 billion independent federal agency and the only government agency charged with advancing all fields of scientific discovery, technological innovation and STEM education.

-Córdova has been a leader in science, engineering and education for more than three decades.
-She has a distinguished career in both higher education and government; her contributions in multi-spectrum research on x-ray and gamma ray sources and space-borne instrumentation have made her an internationally recognized astrophysicist.
+Panchanathan has been a leader in science, engineering and education for more than three decades.
+He has a distinguished career in both higher education and government, where he has advocated for knowledge enterprise development -- advancing research, innovation, strategic partnerships, entrepreneurship, global development and economic growth.

 Panchanathan previously served as the executive vice president of the Arizona State University Knowledge Enterprise, where he was also chief research and innovation officer.
 He is also the founder and director of the Center for Cognitive Ubiquitous Computing at ASU.
 Under his leadership, ASU increased research performance fivefold, earning recognition as the fastest-growing and most innovative research university in the U.S.